mcmahonmc/mcmahonmc.github.io/_projects/fiverr-teens.md

 * __Investment needed for successful adoption:__ To make teen accounts successful, Fiverr would need to invest significantly in resources for financial and business education for teens, showcase successful teen freelancers to build trust, and assure parents and other users that teens can deliver with credibility.

 # Research Impact

 I shared my report with product leadership and design team to inform scoping estimations and inform feature specifications.
-Because of this research, **we uncovered that the likely outcome was in conflict with other business priorities.** The product team reassessed our readiness to invest significant resources in this initiative, and decided to take a step back and create a more detailed **concept proposal**.
+Because of this research, **we uncovered that the likely outcome was in conflict with other business priorities.** The product team reassessed their readiness to invest significant resources in this initiative, and decided to take a step back and create a more detailed **concept proposal**.

 If this direction is re-prioritized, this research generated **17+ recommendations** to help the design and marketing teams pick up quickly with an understanding of how to configure default teen permissions, make a positive first impression on parents, differentiate through positioning as a teen learning experience, and build attractive parental controls features.